 - Develop good financial habits: In addition to the information recorded on your credit record (paying bills etc.), demonstrating good financial habits, like putting money into savings regularly, could help demonstrate to a lender that you have the financial discipline required to pay off a loan.

 - Apply with your preferred lender: After considering your personal circumstances, as well as the eligibility criteria and other factors lenders take into account when assessing bad credit applications – it’s time to decide whether it’s appropriate for your situation to take the next step and apply with your preferred lender.
-If you’re unsure, it may be a good idea to take the time to speak with a financial advisor or financial counsellor about your situation.
+If you’re unsure, it may be a good idea to take the time to speak with a financial adviser or financial counsellor about your situation.

 Should I apply for a car loan if I have bad credit?